Pumpkin peanut butter pupcakes are homemade dog cupcakes made with pumpkin pureé, carrots, peanut butter and oat flour.

 As I was taking these photos I couldn’t help but think, “It’s official, I’m a crazy dog mom.”
 And it’s true.
 I love this furry handful so much that he gets his own pupcakes #sorryimnotsorry.

 I know some of you are dog parents as well and let me tell you you will love baking these dog cupcakes for your pup.
-It might be one of my easiest recipes too!
-Here are more dog recipes you may be interested in…
+You could even bake him/her a full dog cake if you wanted!

 If your pup has a birthday coming up, you have to treat them to these pumpkin peanut butter pupcakes.
 Their tails will be wagging so fast when they get a lick of this peanut butter frosting.
 Sometimes I use Honest Paws Hemp Peanut Butter.
 It has a calming effect, which is perfect for my high energy pup!
 Use code BLONDE for 15% off.